Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Observations

-Because of the wide range of \Planck\ beam sizes and the comparable size of the supernova remnants, we took care to adjust the aperture sizes as a function of frequency and to scale the results to a flux density scale.
-For each source, the source size in the maps was taken to be the combination of the intrinsic source size from the Green catalogue \citep{greencatalog}, $\theta_{\rm SNR}$, and the beam size from Table~\ref{planckprop}, $\theta_{\rm b}$:
+Because of the wide range of \Planck\ beam sizes and the comparable size of the supernova remnants (SNRs), we took care to adjust the aperture sizes as a function of frequency and to scale the results to a flux density scale.
+For each SNR, the source size in the maps was taken to be the combination of the intrinsic source size from the Green catalogue \citep{greencatalog}, $\theta_{\rm SNR}$ in Table~\ref{sourcetab}, and the {\it Planck} beam size, $\theta_{\rm b}$ in Table~\ref{planckprop}:

 The flux densities were measured using standard aperture photometry, with the aperture size centred on each target with a diameter scaled to $\theta_{\rm ap} = 1.5 \theta_{\rm s}$.
 The background was determined in an annulus of inner and outer radii $1.5\theta_{\rm ap}$ and $2\theta_{ap}$.
 To correct for loss of flux density outside of the aperture, an aperture correction as predicted for a Gaussian flux density distribution with size $\theta_s$ was applied to each measurement: